-That’s exactly the business model of DNAsimple: “We’re paying you for spitting in a tube… researchers get the samples they need, and we get paid for making it all happen.
-It’s a win-win for everybody,” explained Noel.
+In short, the business model of DNAsimple is this, as explained by its founder Noel during his Shark Tank pitch: “We’re paying you for spitting in a tube… researchers get the samples they need, and we get paid for making it all happen.
+It’s a win-win for everybody.”

 CEO and founder Olivier Noel, who has been named in the Forbes “30 Under 30” list in 2017, went on to pitch in the Shark Tank for $100,000 funding.
 He said the investment will allow the company to be able to expand its database capacity to 100,000 people.

 Here’s a YouTube video explaining the business of DNAsimple.